BSD-Programming-Workshop/aws-terraform-ansible-ipsec-haproxy-lab/README.md

 This project creates a secure, scalable AWS Landing Zone using Control Tower with isolated accounts for deploying Unix workloads (FreeBSD or RHEL) configured with IPSec.

-## EuroBSDCon Tutorial Guide

-For a condensed student handout used during the EuroBSDCon session, see:

-- `docs/eurobsdcon-tutorial.md`

 ## At a glance

 - `landing-zone/environments/README.md` — environment deployments
 - `landing-zone/modules/unix-workload/` — reusable module
-- `docs/eurobsdcon-slides.md` — slide deck (Marp)

 ## Architecture Overview